-Bihar ranks 9th in terms of production, and contributes about 0.52 million tons to the national pulses pool.
-It is the third most populous state sharing 2.8 percent of geographical area and 8.6 per cent population of India.
+Bihar ranks 9th in terms of production with a contribution of 0.52 million tons to the national pulse pool, It is the third most populous state sharing 2.8 percent of geographical area and 8.6 per cent population of India.
 Food grains are the major agricultural commodity, produced on about 93 percent of cropped area, of which pulses share merely 7.06 per cent.
-Adaptability of pulses to diverse climatic and agro-ecosystems is phenomenal making them victim of human apathy.
+Adaptability of pulses to diverse climatic and agroecosystems is phenomenal making them victim of human apathy.
 Pulses are often cultivated on marginal lands under rain-fed conditions on residual soils moistures after harvesting of kharif crops.
 Owing to high instability in productivity there has been an incessant decline in area of pulses area, production and productivity during last three and half decades which accounted for about 437.24 thousand hectares, 428.93 thousand tons and 981 kg ha-1 respectively in 2014 - 15 against the corresponding figures of 717.2 thousand hectares, 620.7 thousand tons and 865 kg ha-1 in 2000-01, registering a compound annual decline of -2.5 percent in area and -0.41 percent in production but productivity increased by 2.15 percent per annum.
-It is obvious that there has been a radical fall in pulse area with a corresponding decline in pulse production.
-There has been a compound annual growth in productivity of pulses during 2000-01 and 2014-15, probably due to adoption of improved seeds and steps taken by the government to accelerate pulse production in recent years.
-Lentil is only crop which has performed well in Bihar whereas area and production of most of the major pulses have gone down.
-It is worth noting that there has been a negative correlation between irrigation and acreage of pulses indicating that farmers prefer to allocate irrigated lands to cereals and other crops substituting pulses.
-Bihar contributes about 3.06 percent in production and 2.35 percent in area.
-Important pulses like Lentil, Lathyrus, Pigeon pea, Green gram, Chickpea etc are mostly grown in under rainfed conditions on marginal lands with poor level of management practices resulting in low production and productivity which was of 897 Kg/ha in 2013-14.
+It is obvious that there has been a